Research & development

 Clinical study with XSTEM for the treatment of difficult-to-heal venous leg ulcers

-Xintela's second clinical study (Phase I/IIa) is a study in patients with difficult-to-heal venous leg ulcers.
-The study is being conducted at four clinics in Sweden and patient recruitment is ongoing.
-Twelve patients with difficult-to-heal venous leg ulcers receive a treatment of XSTEM or placebo applied to the wound and are then followed weekly for ten weeks.
-The primary goal of the study is to show that the treatment is safe but also that XSTEM has a positive effect on wound healing.
+Xintela's second clinical study (Phase I/IIa), in patients with difficult-to-heal venous leg ulcers, is being conducted in Sweden.
+Twelve patients with difficult-to-heal venous leg ulcers will be treated with XSTEM or placebo applied to the wound and are then be followed weekly for ten weeks as well at four months after treatment.
+The primary goal of the study is to show that the treatment is safe but also to evaluate wound healing efficacy.
+The first patient has completed the study and additional patients have been dosed.
+Recruitment and screening of patients is ongoing.

 Read more about difficult-to-heal leg ulcers below.